-In contrast to Tolkien’s The Lord of the Rings or the TV-show Game of Thrones, the fictional languages in the Harry Potter universe are not fully fleshed out, but their mention still gives us a glimpse into a multicultural magical society.
+In contrast to Tolkien’s The Lord of the Rings or the TV-show Game of Thrones, the fictional languages, or conlangs (Constructed Languages), in the Harry Potter universe are not fully fleshed out; not even the famous Parseltongue.
+But their mention still gives us a glimpse into a magical multicultural society.
 This society doesn’t only include humans and their languages, but also the languages that are spoken by various magical Beasts and Beings.
 We’ll only be concentrating on the latter in this article.
-(But if you want to land a stunning Veela like Fleur Delacour, you can start learning French now!
+(But if you want to land a stunning Veela like Fleur Delacour, you can start learning French now!)

 So let’s have a look!

 Most prominent native speaker: Grawp (Hagrid’s half brother)

 Although it is never explicitly mentioned, we know that the Giants must have their own language because Hagrid is faced with a language barrier when he tries to forge an alliance between the Giants and the Order of the Phoenix in the war against Lord Voldemort.

 Hagrid, a half Giant, doesn’t know the Giant language (we don’t know if this is because he wasn’t raised by his mother or if those who aren’t fully Giant are not able to speak the language), but some of the Giants do know rudimentary English.
 Hagrid is also semi-successful teaching his half-brother (and full Giant) Grawp some English.